Engineer To Order manufacturers are different from standard made to stock manufacturers.

 Focus on eliminating the major obstacles in your business process.
 Life will get a lot easier and more profitable when you integrate the “information islands” in your company.
 The payoff will be substantial, easily justifiable in one year.

-Engineer-to-Order manufacturers have been the ignored stepchildren of business systems software providers.
-While the rest of manufacturing is swamped with software packages, ETO firms have had little to choose from.
+Engineer To Order manufacturers have been the ignored stepchildren of business systems software providers.
+While the rest of manufacturing is swamped with software packages, Engineer To Order firms have had little to choose from.
 Fortunately, the situation has changed.
-ETO software does exist and deserves your attention.
+Engineer To Order software does exist and deserves your attention.

 How Total ETO can help

-Comprehensive software for managing your material resource planning (MRP) is one of the best investments you can make for your ETO job shop.
+Comprehensive software for managing your material resource planning (MRP) is one of the best investments you can make for your Engineer to Order company.
 With the right team in place, you are sure to see a return in no time at all.
 Read one of our success stories or set up a personalized demonstration to find out more about how Total ETO can help you streamline your engineer-to-order business.